stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 ### Offensive CDs

 Let's continue about the disappointing talk and move on to our offensive Cooldowns. {{ site.data.talent.se }} and {{ site.data.talent.fe }} are our primary offensive CD.
-They are the equivalent of Retribution's [Avenging Wrath](https://www.wowhead.com/spell=31884), Demonology's [Summon Demonic Tyrant](https://www.wowhead.com/spell=265187) or Balance's [Eclipse](https://www.wowhead.com/spell=79577), yet their power are massively underwhelming.
+They are the equivalent of Retribution's [Avenging Wrath](https://www.wowhead.com/spell=31884), Demonology's [Summon Demonic Tyrant](https://www.wowhead.com/spell=265187) or Balance's [Celestial Alignment](https://www.wowhead.com/spell=194223), yet their power are massively underwhelming.

 At the moment, they are mutually exclusive buttons on a 2min30 CD.
 They don't really interact with our gameplay or rotation, and passively deal around 3% of our damage. {{ site.data.talent.fe }} has the clear upside of making {{ site.data.spell.fs }} longer duration so we can focus on our rotation instead of {{ site.data.spell.fs }}'s Management.
 But as we've seen before, {{ site.data.spell.fs }} usually feels bad because its spreading isn't smooth. {{ site.data.talent.fe }} shines by making it feel less bad, but that doesn't really make it a good button all things considered.